 In this guide we’re going to take you through what you should know about Android 10 if you currently own or if you’re planning to buy a Galaxy Note 10, Galaxy S10, Galaxy Note 9, Galaxy S9, Galaxy S8, Galaxy Note 8, or another Galaxy phone or tablet.

 We’ll take you through what we know about Samsung’s version of Android 10.
-We’ll take you through what we know about the release date.
-And we’ll outline which devices should, and shouldn’t, get an upgrade to the new version of Android.
+We’ll take you through what we know about the release date and we’ll outline which devices should, and shouldn’t, get an upgrade to the new version of Android.

-Samsung Galaxy October Security Update
+Samsung Galaxy November Update

 As a reminder, here’s the breakdown of Samsung’s current Android security update coverage: